Testing Tail Weight of a Distribution Via Hazard Rate: Proof of Main Theorem

 \subsection{\textsc{PART 3/4: $\pmb{\hat S}$ (calculated from order statistics) is close to $\pmb{\tilde S}$.}}

 We must next show that we can approximate $\tilde S$ as defined in the previous section by the order statistics of a set of samples.
-First, we prove that if we can estimate the lengths of intervals accurately up to multiplicative error, we can estimate the test statistic accurately up to multiplicative error (\Cref{lem:bucket_to_stat_error}).
-Then, we show that we can achieve good multiplicative estimates of the lengths of the intervals using the following stages:

-\begin{enumerate} \item We construct a map between order statistics of samples from a uniform distribution, denoted $Y_{(i)}$, (which we know concentrate well and in fact are \emph{sub-Gaussian}) and order statistics of samples from an arbitrary distribution (denoted $X_{(i)}$). \item Concentration of $Y_{(i)}$ implies concentration of $X_{(i)}$ up to accounting for the gap between $F(\mathbb{E}[X_{(i)}])$ and $\mathbb{E}[F(X_{(i)})]$ (\Cref{lem:additive_error_x}). \item The additive error between realization of order statistic and the quantity in the test statistic (which we get from the sub-Gaussianity parameter) can be converted to a multiplicative error in terms of the length of the bucket (\Cref{lemma:samples}). \end{enumerate}
+First, we prove that if we can estimate the lengths of intervals accurately up to multiplicative error, we can estimate the test statistic accurately up to multiplicative error (Lemma~\ref{lem:bucket_to_stat_error}).
+Then, we show that we can achieve good multiplicative estimates of the lengths of the intervals using the following stages: \begin{enumerate} \item We construct a map between order statistics of samples from a uniform distribution, denoted $Y_{(i)}$, (which we know concentrate well and in fact are \emph{sub-Gaussian}) and order statistics of samples from an arbitrary distribution (denoted $X_{(i)}$). \item Concentration of $Y_{(i)}$ implies concentration of $X_{(i)}$ up to accounting for the gap between $F(\mathbb{E}[X_{(i)}])$ and $\mathbb{E}[F(X_{(i)})]$ (Lemma~\ref{lem:additive_error_x}). \item The additive error between realization of order statistic and the quantity in the test statistic (which we get from the sub-Gaussianity parameter) can be converted to a multiplicative error in terms of the length of the bucket (Lemma~\ref{lemma:samples}). \end{enumerate}

 One can view $\Tilde{S}$ in terms of two quantities:

 In terms of the previous notation,